5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 This </abbr>
 ~~~

 That might come as a nasty surprise but when you think it through it's obvious why that is: the expression `<a.*>` does indeed catch not only `<a` but also `<abbr>`.
-This example emphasizes how important it is to be precise.
+Shows how important it is to be precise.

-We can get around this quite easily: because any `<a>` tag must have at least one attribute in order to make sense there _must_ be a space after the `a`; therefore we can rewrite the expression as follows:
+We can work around this quite easily: because any `<a>` tag must have at least one attribute in order to make sense there _must_ be a space after the `a`; therefore we can rewrite the expression as follows:

 ~~~
       '<a .*>.*</a>'⎕R''⊣txt
 This <abbr title="FooGoo"></abbr>
 ~~~

-What a difference a simple space can make!
+What a difference a space can make!

 But somebody _might_ put in an `<a>` tag without any attribute at all, and then this would not work.
 So we are still in need not for a better but a perfect solution.